 - The discount on the acknowledged defects shall be determined by the mutual agreement of the parties.
 If the parties fail to reach an agreement, the discount will be determined by the expert opinion of an independent arbitrator appointed upon mutual agreement of the parties and chosen from the list of sworn translators and interpreters registered with the relevant court.

 - The Customer shall notify the Provider of any flawed execution no later than 30 days after the performance.
 Any flaws or failing notified after 30 days shall be disregarded.

 - The Provider shall be liable for flaws or failings up to the total price of the job.

 - The price of the performance shall be determined pursuant to Section II(5).

 - The Provider shall provide the Customer with discounts on repetitive texts.
 As a general rule, the amount of the discount is confirmed in individual Quotes submitted by the Provider to the Customer.

 Terms of Payment

 - After the provision of the service, the Provider shall issue a tax document (invoice) for the job, which will be due in 14 days.
 The Customer shall pay the invoice on time.
-If the Customer is in default for the payment of the invoice, a penalty of 0.05% of the amount due shall accrue for every day of the default.
-This does not prejudice the right to seek damages.
+If the Customer fails to settle any amount due by the agreed due date, a penalty of 0.05% of the amount due shall accrue for every day of the default.
+This does not prejudice the right to claim damages.

 - The Provider shall be entitled to include several services for the same Customer in one tax document, in particular in the case of a high frequency of jobs, which may then be billed on a monthly basis.

-- For translation services, corrections, transcriptions, and graphic layout work, the cancellation fee is equal to the cost of the completed part of the job completed as of the moment of the cancellation;
+- For translation services, corrections, transcriptions, and graphic layout work, the cancellation fee is equal to the cost of the part of the job completed as of the moment of the cancellation;

-- For jobs cancelled two to seven days in advance, the cancellation fee equals 50% of the price for the first day of the interpreting.
+- For jobs cancelled between two and seven days in advance, the cancellation fee equals 50% of the price for the first day of the interpreting;